oracle/terraform-provider-oci/website/docs/r/database_db_system.html.markdown

 * `node_count` - (Optional) The number of nodes to launch for a 2-node RAC virtual machine DB system.
 Specify either 1 or 2.
 * `nsg_ids` - (Optional) (Updatable) A list of the [OCIDs](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the network security groups (NSGs) that this resource belongs to.
 Setting this to an empty array after the list is created removes the resource from all NSGs.
 For more information about NSGs, see [Security Rules](https://docs.cloud.oracle.com/iaas/Content/Network/Concepts/securityrules.htm). **NsgIds restrictions:**
 	* Autonomous Databases with private access require at least 1 Network Security Group (NSG).
 The nsgIds array cannot be empty.
+* `private_ip` - (Optional) A private IP address of your choice.
+Must be an available IP address within the subnet's CIDR.
+If you don't specify a value, Oracle automatically assigns a private IP address from the subnet.
 * `shape` - (Required) (Updatable) The shape of the DB system.
 The shape determines resources allocated to the DB system.
 	* For virtual machine shapes, the number of CPU cores and memory
 	* For bare metal and Exadata shapes, the number of CPU cores, memory, and storage

 	To get a list of shapes, use the [ListDbSystemShapes](https://docs.cloud.oracle.com/iaas/api/#/en/database/20160918/DbSystemShapeSummary/ListDbSystemShapes) operation.
 * `source` - (Optional) The source of the database: Use `NONE` for creating a new database.
 Use `DB_BACKUP` for creating a new database by restoring from a backup.
 Use `DATABASE` for creating a new database from an existing database, including archive redo log data.
 The default is `NONE`.
+* `source_db_system_id` - (Required when source=DB_SYSTEM) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the DB system.
 * `sparse_diskgroup` - (Optional) If true, Sparse Diskgroup is configured for Exadata dbsystem.
 If False, Sparse diskgroup is not configured.
 * `ssh_public_keys` - (Required) (Updatable) The public key portion of the key pair to use for SSH access to the DB system.
 Multiple public keys can be provided.
 The length of the combined keys cannot exceed 40,000 characters.
 * `subnet_id` - (Required) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the subnet the DB system is associated with.